💡 Presently sponsored by: ScriptRunner

 Microsoft's Azure Key Vault Security workbook helps you structure the explorations of sensitive operations in your Azure Key Vaults.
 Using this workbook, we can cut the diagnostic and troubleshooting time down by a lot.

-Azure Sentinel holds many capabilities and empowers us to do more with less effort - this is one step in that direction.
+Microsoft Sentinel holds many capabilities and empowers us to do more with less effort - this is one step in that direction.

 - Data source connectors: Azure Security Center, Azure Key Vault

 Exploring the Azure Key Vault Security workbook

 When launching Microsoft Sentinel and navigating to Workbooks, we can search for templates that are ready-made for us to consume and modify according to our needs.

 Search for "vault", and find the "Azure Key Vault Security" workbook by Microsoft.